markhork8s/markhor/README.md

 As of now, there is no Kustomization/Helm chart available (see the [roadmap](#development-roadmap) section), but the steps are quite easy to follow.

-As for the **resource requirements**, Markhor runs in a single pod which consumes around 22MB of RAM at idle.
-The container image weighs around 70MB.
+As for the **resource requirements**, Markhor runs in a single pod which consumes around 30MB of RAM at idle.
+The container image weighs approximately 70MB.

 - For the cluster administrators (one time only):